Sher-Chowdhury/api-study-guide/01-http-requests.md

 ### Content

-same as request's coThis can be anything, e.g. json object, html, css, javascript, .png files, .jpeg files,....etc. ntent section.
+Same as request's content.
+This can be anything, e.g. json object, html, css, javascript, .png files, .jpeg files,....etc. ntent section.

 Note, when you submit a POST to create a resource, then the HTTP response's content should return the entire resource, including generated info such as unique ID, createdAt date...etc.